hyphanet/website/content/pages/download.md

 Free code signing provided by [SignPath.io](https://about.signpath.io/?), certificate by [SignPath Foundation](https://signpath.org/).

-## Privacy polic
+## Privacy policy

 This program will not transfer any information to other networked systems unless specifically requested by the user or the person installing or operating it.

-Choosing the insecure mode (Opennet) will cause the IP address to be sent to seednodes to connect into the network.
+Choosing a normal or low network security level (opennet) will cause Hyphanet to connect to seed nodes in order to join the network.
+Doing this will provide its IP address to the seed nodes.